Supporters rally for woman jailed after keeping restaurant open

 HOLLAND, Mich.
 (WOOD) — A group rallied Saturday to support a Holland restaurant owner who was jailed after ignoring the state’s most recent dine-in ban and subsequent suspension of her license.

 The event started with a drive from Walker to the restaurant, Marlena’s Bistro and Pizzeria on Lincoln Avenue near US-31.
-Once there, supporters held a rally outside the business.
-The majority of people were not wearing masks or practicing social distancing.
+Once there, hundreds of supporters held a rally outside the business, flying American flags and holding signs.
+The majority of attendees were not wearing masks or practicing social distancing.

 “I think it’s one of the most important things we can do as freedom-loving Americans,” Audra Johnson of Grand Rapids, who was part of the crowd, said.
 “We can show our voice in support of a woman who absolutely deserves better than what she’s getting.”

+Many felt like the restaurant owner, Marlena Pavlos-Hackney, was being used to set an example.

-“To me, it’s about corrupt courts and judges and government overreach,” fellow demonstrator Holly Dolph of Rockford said.
+“To me, it’s about corrupt courts, corrupt judges and government overreach,” fellow demonstrator Holly Dolph of Rockford said.
+“They’re using it as an excuse to go after a vulnerable person.
+She was a woman… They went after her because it was easy.”

+She said she wasn’t worried about Pavlos-Hackney allowing her restaurant to be full while people were not wearing masks.

+“I don’t think she feels that she’s above anybody, but she’s take a stand and I can appreciate that,” demonstrator Bill Bolin said.

 “Should the restaurant open up again, there will be another bench warrant issued immediately, another pickup order, 93 days (in jail) and $7,500 (in fines),” Judge Rosemarie Aquilina, who made a name for herself while presiding over the 2018 sentencing of Larry Nassar, told Pavlos-Hackney.
 “I don’t know how long you want to do this, ma’am, but we can keep doing it all year long.
 You must abide by the law.”